YouTube Stamper

 A mockup of the original idea for the embed video feature.

-An early design mock-up for what I originally wanted to design to for the YouTube Embed Video Feature
+An early design mock-up for the YouTube Embed Video feature

 Thus, my original research question was the following: